5 min read

 The purpose is to leverage the reputation and customer base of established brands for increased visibility and potential conversions.
 However, this approach carries potential risks including trademark infringement concerns which need careful consideration before implementation.

-Examples of brand bidding
+Examples of Brand Bidding

 Brand bidding can manifest in numerous ways, each with unique advantages and implications.
 Here are some examples: